Do Cohabiting Couples Have Legal Rights?

 There are No Automatic Rights

-There is no strict legal definition of cohabitation under UK law, so there’s no entitlement to property or finances if you split up.
-There’s also no automatic entitlement to your partner's Estate in the event of death, even if you have children with your deceased partner, unless the deceased had made a Will.
+in addition, when it comes to the tricky subject of death, there’s also no automatic entitlement to your partner's estate in the event of death, even if you have children with your deceased partner, unless the deceased had made a Will.

 Without a Will, You May Still be Entitled to Money